 Online Bullying: Learn How to Deal with Online Bullying

-However, since the rise of mobile phones, computers and tablets, bullying has taken on another form in the digital world, more commonly referred to as ‘cyberbullying’.
-Cyberbullying is becoming an increasing problem in schools around the world, and it’s essential for parents, teachers and students to be proactive in reducing it, and stopping it altogether.
+However, since the rise of mobile phones, computers, and tablets, bullying has taken on another form in the digital world, more commonly referred to as ‘cyberbullying’.
+Cyberbullying is becoming an increasing problem in schools worldwide, and it’s essential for parents, teachers, and students to be proactive in reducing it and stopping it altogether.

 The Definition of Online Bullying

-Most commonly, cyberbullying takes place through social media platforms, such as Facebook and Instagram, but could happen in chat rooms, on blogs, through email or other instant messaging services.
+Most commonly, cyberbullying takes place through social media platforms, such as Facebook and Instagram, but it could happen in chat rooms, on blogs, through email, or other instant messaging services.